Duke Snider: Major leagues

+The Boys of Summer

 Snider earned a tryout with the Brooklyn Dodgers during their spring training in 1947.
-He got his first major league at bat in the second Dodger's game of the 1947 season on April 17 and hit a single.
+He got his first major league at bat in the second Dodgers game of the 1947 season on April 17 and hit a single.
 He played in 39 more games that season and became a friend of Jackie Robinson before he was sent to the St. Paul team in early July.
 Snider returned to the Dodgers at the end of the season in time for the World Series against the New York Yankees.
 Snider (after spring training with the Dodgers) started the 1948 season with Montreal, and after hitting well in that league with a .327 batting average, he was called up to Brooklyn in August and played in 53 games.
 In 1949, Snider became a regular major leaguer hitting 23 home runs with 92 runs batted in, helping the Dodgers into the World Series.
 Snider also saw his average climb from .244 to .292.
 A more mature Snider became the "trigger man" in a power-laden lineup which boasted players Joe Black, Roy Campanella, Billy Cox, Carl Erskine, Carl Furillo, Gil Hodges, Clem Labine, Pee Wee Reese, Jackie Robinson, and Preacher Roe.
 Often compared with two other New York center fielders, fellow Baseball Hall of Famers, Mickey Mantle and Willie Mays, he was the reigning "Duke" of Flatbush.

 In 1950, he hit .321 and led the National League with 199 base hits and 343 total bases, earning his first All-Star Game appearance.
 When his average slipped to .277 in 1951 (a season when the Dodgers lost a 13‑game August lead and finished second to the Giants after Bobby Thomson's "Shot Heard 'Round the World"), Snider was roundly criticized in the newspapers.
 Snider recalls, "I went to Walter O'Malley and told him I couldn't take the pressure", and, "I told him I'd just as soon be traded.
 I told him I figured I could do the Dodgers no good."
 The trade did not happen.